 The vehicle needs service more often when pulling a trailer.
-See this manual's Maintenance Schedule or Index for more information.
+See Maintenance Schedule on page 11-3.
 Things that are especially important in trailer operation are automatic transmission fluid, engine oil, axle lubricant, belts, cooling system and brake system.
 It is a good idea to inspect these before and during the trip.